Marriage under the best of circumstances is not easy. It requires dedication,

 you’ve been married to put something in place to keep your marriage

-on track or address some of the important issues in the event you get divorced?
+on track or to address some of the important issues in the event you get divorced?

-No, it’s never too late and that’s why in the latter portion of the 20th century postnuptial agreements were introduced.
+No, it’s never too late and that’s why in the later portion of the 20th century postnuptial agreements were introduced.